Americans convicted in Congo of a botched coup attempt now face US charges

 The complaint provides the most detailed chronicle to date of the planned May 2024 overthrow of Congolese President Félix Tshisekedi.
 At least six people, including Christian Malanga, died when men in camouflage fatigues led an attack on the homes of the president and a deputy prime minister.

+Marcel Malanga told a Congolese judge that his father threatened to kill him if he did not follow his orders.

-“We’re about to go take out some terrorists,” like “Call of Duty stuff,” Marcel Malanga is alleged in the complaint to have told a friend he was recruiting to go to Africa.
-The friend, who is not named in the complaint, told investigators that Malanga never offered him any money.
+“We’re about to go take out some terrorists,” Marcel Malanga is alleged to have told a friend he was recruiting to go to Africa.
+The friend is not named in the complaint.

 Other friends told The Associated Press the younger Malanga had offered up to $100,000 to join him on a mysterious "security job" in Congo.